IAPOLINARIO/IAPOLINARIO/README.md

 - I have a Chameleon named Vampeta 🦎
 - I hate fishing.
 My dad used to take me along with him to my grandpa farm when I was a kid and it was too boring for a little boy that just wanted to play videogames.
 - I was born at my mom's birthday (best present ever !!!) 🎂
+- I love to read (mainly philosofy and sci-fi) 📚

 ## How to reach me 📫